Burj Khalifa: Development

+Hyder Consulting was supervising engineer and NORR Group Consultants supervised the architecture.
+The primary contractor was Samsung C&T of South Korea, together with the Belgian group BESIX and the local company Arabtec.

+Numerous complaints concerned migrant workers from South Asia, the primary building labour force, who were paid low wages and sometimes had their passports confiscated.

 Conception

 Burj Khalifa was designed to be the centerpiece of a large-scale, mixed-use development to include 30,000 homes, nine hotels (including The Address Downtown Dubai), 3 ha of parkland, at least 19 residential skyscrapers, the Dubai Mall, and the 12 ha artificial Burj Khalifa Lake.
 The decision to build Burj Khalifa was reportedly based on the government's decision to diversify from an oil-based economy to one that is service and tourism based.
 According to officials, projects like Burj Khalifa needed to be built to garner more international recognition and hence investment.
 "He (Sheikh Mohammed bin Rashid Al Maktoum) wanted to put Dubai on the map with something really sensational," said Jacqui Josephson, a tourism and VIP delegations executive at Nakheel Properties.

 The tower was known as Burj Dubai ("Dubai Tower") until its official opening in January 2010.
 It was renamed in honour of the ruler of Abu Dhabi, Khalifa bin Zayed Al Nahyan; Abu Dhabi and the federal government of UAE lent Dubai tens of billions of US dollars so that Dubai could pay its debts – Dubai borrowed at least $80 billion for construction projects.
-In the 2000s, Dubai started diversifying its economy but it suffered from an economic crisis in 2007–2010, leaving large-scale projects already in construction abandoned.
+In the 2000s, Dubai started diversifying its economy but it suffered from the 2008 financial crisis and the Great Recession, leaving large-scale projects already in construction abandoned.